 Most interior design focuses on how a space looks.
+Some design also talks about how a space feels.

 But very little design explains how spatial conditions affect people in daily life, or why certain homes quietly support sleep, focus, and calm while others create ongoing strain even when they look well designed.